swt30/waterworlds-paper/waterworlds.md

 [^code]: Our code was written in [Julia](http://www.julialang.org).
 [^shooting]: For an example implementation, see @Press2007, chapter 18.

-### Mass-radius relations with thermal expansion and multiple layers {#sec:mass-radius}
+### Mass-radius relations with thermal expansion and multiple layers

 We used our models to produce mass-radius relations for homogeneous spheres of water as well as differentiated multi-layer models.
 We did this first for the homogeneous isothermal case (in the vein of @Zapolsky1969) and then extended our models to include an adiabatic temperature gradient.
 Our differentiated multi-layer models included a water layer on top of a silicate mantle and an iron core.
-To do this, they treated the equation of state, @eq:eos, as piecewise in the mass co-ordinate.
+To do this, they treated the equation of state, equation @eq:eos, as piecewise in the mass co-ordinate.
 For example, consider a model which has a 5% (by mass) water layer on top of a silicate mantle.
-For this model, our code begins by evaluating @eq:eos using the water equation of state.
+For this model, our code begins by evaluating equation @eq:eos using the water equation of state.
-It then switches to the silicate equation of state once $m$, the mass interior to the spherical shell in [@eq:mass-continuity; @eq:pressure-gravity; @eq:temp-gradient], drops below 95% of the planetary mass.
+It then switches to the silicate equation of state once $m$, the mass interior to the spherical shell in equations @eq:mass-continuity,  @eq:pressure-gravity, and @eq:temp-gradient, drops below 95% of the planetary mass.
 It is possible to choose the integration grid such that this occurs exactly at the end of an integration step, but in practice a sufficiently fine grid is also acceptable.

 We ignored thermal effects within the iron and silicate layers.
 The effect of thermal expansion in these solids is thought to be low (see @Seager2007, @Grasset2009).
 Including the expansion effects of these materials would be very simple, but we have not yet collated the equation of state data which would enable us to do so.
-Since we ignored thermal expansion in these layers, we modelled them as isothermal, which follows from setting $α = 0$ in @eq:temp-gradient so that $dT / dm = 0$.
+Since we ignored thermal expansion in these layers, we modelled them as isothermal, which follows from setting $α = 0$ in equation @eq:temp-gradient so that $dT / dm = 0$.

 We aimed to accurately capture the density change of water at its phase boundaries.
 Our equation of state for water therefore included its phase transitions, which appear as density discontinuities in pressure-temperature space.
 When calculating the adiabatic temperature profile, we enforced temperature and pressure continuity at these phase boundaries.
-We did this by ensuring that the equation for the adiabatic temperature gradient, @eq:temp-gradient, was finite and continuous.
+We did this by ensuring that the equation for the adiabatic temperature gradient, equation @eq:temp-gradient, was finite and continuous.
 This effectively split the adiabatic temperature profile into several different sections, consisting of one separate adiabat for each phase, meeting at the phase boundaries of water.
-By handling each phase separately like this, we avoided the numerical difficulty of taking a derivative (@eq:thermal-expansion) across a density discontinuity.
+By handling each phase separately like this, we avoided the numerical difficulty of taking a derivative (equation @eq:thermal-expansion) across a density discontinuity.

 We note that it is possible to fix the radius and let another parameter vary instead.
 This could be the mass, surface temperature, surface pressure, or the position of a layer boundary within the planet.